 Jaguar XE – The Worst New Car I’ve Had -Ever!

 I’ve been fortunate enough to drive company cars over the last 25 years.
-I say fortunate, the tax man takes a chunk out of you as big as if you’d been paid the value of the car in salary but thats another grumble.
+I say fortunate, the tax man takes a chunk out of you as big as if you’d been paid the value of the car in salary but thats a grumble for another post.
 Anyway, done 30,000+ miles a year, every year, for as long as I can remember.
 Most have been Audis but a couple of Vauxhalls and one BMW.
 Apart from a few minor niggles, all performed admirably, generally good service from the various dealership networks and never letting me down apart from maybe a couple of punctures.

 Then in 2015 Jaguar launched the XE.
 All new, built in Birmingham, policy of employing ex-servicemen, rave reviews and something a bit different.
 So I ordered one and on 9th October 2015 I took delivery of a brand new Jaguar XE R-Sport 2.0 diesel in Ammonite Grey.
 Initial impressions were good and for a couple of days I enjoyed it but it has all been downhill from there both with the car and the dealership network.
 Problems have ranged form minor annoyances to a new engine and 3 turbo chargers, the two main dealers I have dealt with in Swansea and Reading don’t appear to give a monkey’s and frankly neither do Jaguar UK.